Welcome back to our new 2016 series of the Garden Blog of the Victorian Walled Garden in Kylemore Abbey & Garden.

 To Sow / Propagate:

-~ Start to sow summer bedding and vegetables seeds indoor
+~ Start to sow summer bedding and vegetables seeds in modules indoor

 ~ Continue to lift, divide and replant herbaceous plants